Radon Implicit Field Transform (RIFT): Learning Scenes from Radar Signals: Background

 \subsection{Generalized Radon Transform (GRT)}

-GRT is a standard forward model for a radar signal under the Born approximation and planar wave assumption \citet{mason18optimizationforimag}.
-In practice, we discretize the scene to voxel reflectors with position $\vx \in \R^{3}$.
+GRT is a widely-used forward model for a radar signal.
+It is a simplification of the Maxwell's equations under the Born approximation and planar wave assumption \citep{nolan02sarinv}.
+Using Born's approximation, we discretize the scene to voxel reflectors with position $\vx \in \R^{3}$.
 For each voxel reflector, there is an associated complex-value reflectivity $\rho(\vx) \in \sC$. $\rho(\vx)$ is discretized to a look-up table for the INR to learn and interpolate.

 Let $s_{\text{TX}}$ and $s_{\text{RX}}$ represent the slow-time variables corresponding to the positions of the TX and RX, respectively.
 Let $\gamma(s)$ denote the trajectory of the antennas, and let $R_{b}(\mathbf{x})$ be the range function under the bistatic configuration.
 Consider the fast-time temporal frequency $\omega$ within the range $[\omega_{\text{Lo}}, \omega_{\text{Hi}}]$, where $\omega_{\text{Lo}}$ and $\omega_{\text{Hi}}$ are the lowest and highest frequencies used by our radar system, respectively.
 Each frequency $\omega$ corresponds to a wave number $k(\omega)$ according to the standard definition.
 We define the GRT operator $\mathcal{F}$ such that the perceived radar signal $d(\omega, s)$ can be expressed as: